ZeningDuan/Selenium_SynDataCollection/README.md

 # Selenium Automator
 ### Version 1.1
-An easy way to automate your data collection task.
+An easy way to automate your data collection task on new dashboard.

 <!-- TABLE OF CONTENTS -->